How to Replace a Showerhead

 - Wrap the threads of the pipe with Teflon or plumber’s tape.

 - Using a wrench, tighten the shower head onto the shower arm.
 A pair of channel locks will also be used to hold the shower arm in place to prevent it from twisting or breaking.
-The jaws of the channel locks will also be wrapped with tape so not to scratch the shower arm.
+The jaws of the channel locks should be wrapped with tape or a rag so not to scratch the shower arm.

 - Check for any leaks around the seal.